 DENNIS MOORE, Associate Professor and University Distinguished Teaching Professor, Ph.D.
 North Carolina (1990), specializes in the literature and culture of eighteenth-century America and in U.S. literature to 1900 as well as in African American literature and culture.
 Associate Faculty, African-American Studies Program; affiliated faculty, History of Text Technologies program.
-He serves as instigator of the American Studies Association's Early American Matters Caucus and is immediate past president of the A.S.A.'s largest regional chapter, "SASA" — which met in early 2013 in Charleston.
+He founded and now co-choreographs the American Studies Association's Early American Matters Caucus and is a Board member and recent president of the A.S.A.'s largest regional chapter, "SASA" — which met in early 2013 in Charleston.
 For seven years he served as Faculty Director of FSU's Bryan Hall Learning Community,

 and he is also a past president of the interdisciplinary Society of Early Americanists.
-Click here for details about the presentation he gave, mid-April 2012, and here to read his presidential address at the SEA's 2007 joint conference, at Williamsburg + Jamestown, with the Omohundro Institute of Early American History and Culture.
+Click here to read his presidential address at the SEA's first-ever joint conference (Williamsburg + Jamestown in 2007) with the Omohundro Institute of Early American History and Culture, and click here for details about the discussion he led, mid-April 2012, on "Why We Still Teach"!

 - D. M., Letters From an American Farmer and Other Essays -- for the "John Harvard Library," from Harvard University Press.